 - It’s high yields, producing 5 to 6 grams of dry spirulina a day, per m²

-- It’s tidy, it fits: on the basis of the quantity of protein produced, it requires very little space – 15 times less than sugar cane, 20 times less than soya and 250 times less than rice
+- It’s tidy,space-saving and it fits: given the quantity of protein produced, it requires very little space – 15 times less than sugar cane, 20 times less than soya and 250 times less than rice

-- It’s frugal, needing very little water – 3 to 4 times less than soya, 5 times less than maize, and 40 times less than beef
+- It’s frugal, needing very little water – three to four times less than soya, five times less than maize, and 40 times less than beef

-- It’s business for women: with proper training and capacity building, decentralised production, and the processing and sales being susceptible to small enterprise
+- It’s business for women: with proper training and capacity building, decentralised production, and processing and sales being suitable for small businesses

 - It’s handy: conservation, storage and distribution are straightforward.